natehahn/03_Final_Project/README.md

 Data was cleaned using Excel, SQL, and Python.
 Most of the standardization and transformation as done in Excel.
 Files were joined using SQL in a PGAdmin database.
 Data was aggregated into categories using Python in Jupyter notebook with the Pandas library.

 ## Machine Learning Model
+Three different models were tested for performance in their ability to predict overall CO2 emissions based on CO2 emissions of individual products.
+The Extra Trees Regressor model had the highest R2 value and lowest MSE and MAE values so we decided to use Extra Trees for our machine learning model.

 ## Investigative Query